goodwince/le_nlog/README.md

 NLog Config
 -----------

-In the `<appSettings>` section of your `Web/App.config`, replace `LOGENTRIES_TOKEN` with the token that is printed in grey beside the logfile you created in the Logentries UI.

 To configure NLog along with the plug-in, paste the following into your `Web/App.config` directly underneath the opening `<configuration>`